sharmaeklavya2/theoremdep-source/includes/linear-algebra/vector-spaces/basis/maximal-linindep-is-basis.md

-A set $S$ is maximally linearly independent iff it is a basis.
+A finite set $S$ is maximally linearly independent iff it is a basis.

 ## Proof